 It enhances clinical expertise by providing information for the development of evidence-based, therapist-driven protocols, and it aids in clinical decision making for the respiratory therapist.

 So there you have it.
 That wraps up our study guide on E-Medicine and Computer Applications in Respiratory Care.
 I hope that this information was helpful for you.
-And I hope that you can use it to ace your exams when that time comes.
+And I hope that you can use it to ace your exams whenever that time comes.

-In the meantime, keep working and studying hard and thank you for using our study guides!
+In the meantime, keep working and studying hard and thank you for using our study guides.
 Breathe easy, my friend.